A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Abstract

 \section{Abstract}

 A risk-averse preview-based $Q$-learning planner is presented for navigation of autonomous vehicles.
 To this end, the multi-lane road ahead of a vehicle is represented by a finite-state non-stationary Markov decision process (MDP).
 A risk assessment unit module is then presented that leverages the preview information provided by sensors along with a stochastic reachability module to assign reward values to the MDP states and update them as scenarios develop.
 A sampling-based risk-averse preview-based $Q$-learning algorithm is finally developed that generates samples using the preview information and reward function to learn risk-averse optimal planning strategies without actual interaction with the environment.
 The risk factor is imposed on the objective function to avoid fluctuation of the $Q$ values, which can jeopardize the vehicle’s safety and/or performance.
-The overall hybrid automaton model of the system is leveraged to develop a feasibility check unit module that detects unfeasible plans and enables the planner system to proactively react to the changes of the environment.
-Theoretical results are provided to bound the number of samples required to guarantee $\epsilon$-optimal planning with a high probability.
-Finally, to verify the efficiency of the presented algorithm, its implementation on highway driving of an autonomous vehicle in a varying traffic density is considered.
+The overall hybrid automaton model of the system is leveraged to develop a feasibility check unit module that detects unfeasible plans and enables the planner system to react proactively to the changes of the environment.
+Finally, to verify the efficiency of the presented algorithm, its implementation on two highway driving scenarios of an autonomous vehicle in a varying traffic density is considered.